Free Consultation

 More motorcyclists are dying on Texas roadways than ever before.
 In 2022, 562 operators and passengers riding motorcycles lost their lives.

 In most motorcycle accidents, other vehicle drivers are responsible for causing the accident.
-In order for a motorcyclist to recover from their injuries, the insurance company or the court must first discern who was at fault.
+Before a motorcyclist can recover from their injuries, the insurance company or the court must first determine who was at fault.

 In the legal field, any person who has committed a civil wrong against another person has committed a tort.
 This wrongful party is known as the tortfeasor.